wp-plugins/icontact-widget/readme.txt

 == Screenshots ==

-1. How the widget appears in the Widgets panel
+1. Set up the widget on the Widgets page
+2. Form settings in the widget's panel once set up

 == Frequently Asked Questions ==